zaiisao/Documentation/en/Real-time-Messaging/product_rtm.md

 The RTM SDK supports the following functions:

--   Send and receive (offline) peer-to-peer messages.
+-   Send and receive online or offline peer-to-peer messages.
 -   Send and receive channel messages.
--   Get the member list of the channel.
+-   Get the member list of a channel.
 -   Create, send, cancel, accept, or decline a call invitation.
 -   Set, update, or get a user's attributes.
 -   Set, update, or get attributes of a specified channel.
--   Get the latest member count of specified channel(s).
+-   Get the latest member count of specified channels.
--   Subscribe to or unsubscribe from the online status of the specified user(s).
+-   Subscribe to or unsubscribe from the online status of the specified users.
 -   Get a list of the peers, to whose specific status you have subscribed.
 -   Interconnect with the legacy Agora Signaling SDK.